Exploring the Contours of the Employee Retention Credit

 Nonprofit organizations are eligible for this relief and are also not subject to the significant decline in gross receipts requirement.

 Neither governmental employers nor self-employed individuals, with respect to their own self-employment income, are eligible for employee retention credits.

 When are operations suspended by a governmental authority?

 What it means to have operations fully or partially suspended by a governmental authority is not particularly clear.
 One of the FAQs indicates that an employer may suffer from a partial suspension of operations even if the business can still continue to operate but not at its normal capacity.
 That FAQ then considers an arguably obvious example whereby a state governor issues an executive order closing all restaurants, bars, and similar establishments to reduce the spread of COVID-19 but those establishments are permitted to continue food or beverage sales to the public on a carry-out, drive-through or delivery basis.
 Less clear are cases in which a business shifts to a remote-work setting as a result of a governmental stay-at-home or similar order (such as the March 23, 2020 order to Massachusetts businesses issued by Governor Baker) but that are continuing to operate.
 It may be telling that the IRS used the dining example rather than other examples that have been used in similar situations in the past.
 Additional clarity would certainly be appreciated.

 How is a "significant decline in gross receipts" measured?

-A significant decline in gross receipts occurs in the first calendar quarter of 2020 in which the business’s gross receipts business are less than 50% of the gross receipts for that same calendar quarter of 2019.
+A significant decline in gross receipts occurs in the first calendar quarter of 2020 in which the business’s gross receipts are less than 50% of the gross receipts for that same calendar quarter of 2019.
 The business is no longer considered to have a significant decline in gross receipts after a 2020 calendar quarter in which gross receipts are in excess of 80% of the gross receipts for that same calendar quarter in 2019.